-The Counseling Center, located in the Student Health Center, is open Monday through Friday from 8:00 A.M. to 4:30 P.M. during regular semesters and from 7:30 a.m. to 4:00 p.m. during summer sessions.
-Appointments are preferred but are not required.
-Emergency care on week nights and weekends may be obtained by phoning the University Police Department, 342-5350.
+The Counseling Center, located in the Student Health and Counseling Center, is open Monday through Thursday from 7:30 a.m. to 5:00 p.m. and Friday from 7:30 a.m. to 11:30 a.m.
+Students may schedule an appointment by calling 342-5220.
+Emergency care on week nights and weekends may be obtained by contacting the University Police Department at 342-5350.
+UPD contacts a counselor who will then respond immediately to the student in crisis.